What is a Keyboard on a Computer?

 QWERTY was patented in 1868 by Christopher Sholes of Milwaukee, USA, who was the inventor of the typewriter.
 Later, this patent was sold to Rémington in 1873.

-This key order is currently used on almost all KBs, even hardware that does not have an English language layout.
+This critical order is currently used on almost all KBs, even hardware that does not have an English language layout.

-The Qwerty layout is replaced by the Q and W keys A and Z in French, and in addition, M is next to L. That’s why this order is called AZERTY.
+The Qwerty layout is replaced by the Q and W keys A and Z in French, and M is next to L. That’s why this order is called AZERTY.

 QWERTZ is used according to the structure of the German language.
 On some Italian KBs, it is called QZERTY.